-This policy sets out the requirements and practicalities for the training of members of both the Pensions Sub-Committee and the Pension Board.
+This policy (see Appendix A) sets out the requirements and practicalities for the training of members of both the Pensions Sub-Committee and the Pension Board.
 It also provides some further detail in relation to the attendance requirements and in relation to the reimbursement of expenses.